Foreign tax credit

 It is possible, upon decision of the general meeting, to convert already existing companies into SIGIs.

-Additionally, SIGI shares must be listed on a regulated market in Portugal, in another EU member state, or in an EEA member state (which is committed to administrative cooperation in tax matters similar to those in the European Union) within one year following its incorporation date.
+Additionally, SIGI shares must be listed within one year following its incorporation date either in a regulated market in Portugal, in another EU member state, or in an EEA member state (which is committed to administrative cooperation in tax matters similar to those in the European Union).

 SIGIs have a free float requirement of 20% from the end of the 3rd year after their admission.
 From the 5th year onwards, this requirement increases to 25%.

 - acquisition of real estate, surface rights, and/or other real estate rights for letting

 - acquisition of shares in the capital of other SIGIs or companies resident in Portugal or in another EU member state, EEA member state, under certain conditions, or

 - acquisition of units or shares in Collective Investment Vehicles (CIVs), specialised in residential letting, governed by Portuguese law having similar profit distribution rules.

 A SIGI’s portfolio must be comprised of real estate and investments in real estate entities representing at least 80% of the total assets and of real estate let or allocated to other atypical contractual forms related to the granting of the use of space in properties, which may include the provision of services, representing at least 75% of the total assets.

 Both the above-mentioned real estate assets and shareholdings must be held for at least three years following the date of acquisition.
 Additionally, a SIGI’s indebtedness cannot exceed, at any time, 60% of their total assets.